![]() |

 I can tell she frustrated and I start looking around for Jacob, who

 “Why do we have to go?” he is crying.
 “Josh wet his pants, not me!”
-His sobs are echoing and his mother tries to
+His sobs echo through the restaurant as his mother tries to

 calm him.
 Josh, on the other hand, is